AlexandreSajus/Weather-Classification/README.md

 # Weather Classification
 Classifying street-level images according to weather to help the training of autonomous vehicles.
-This work has been done as a student project for Valeo
+This work has been done as a student project for Valeo.

 ![](media/acdc_example.png)